efekarakus/copilot-website-mkdocs/site/content/docs/developing/sidecars.md

 # Sidecars
 Sidecars are additional containers that run along side the main container.
 They are usually used to perform peripheral tasks such as logging, configuration, or proxying requests.

-AWS also provides some plugin options that can be seamlessly incorporated with your ECS service, including but not limited to [FireLens](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_firelens.html), [X-ray](https://aws.amazon.com/xray/), and [AWS App Mesh](https://aws.amazon.com/app-mesh/).
+AWS also provides some plugin options that can be seamlessly incorporated with your ECS service, including but not limited to [FireLens](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_firelens.html), [AWS X-Ray](https://aws.amazon.com/xray/), and [AWS App Mesh](https://aws.amazon.com/app-mesh/).

 ## How to add sidecars with Copilot?
 There are two ways of adding sidecars using Copilot manifest: specify [general sidecars](#general-sidecars) or with [sidecar patterns](#sidecar-patterns).